tbullmann/hdmea_axon/README.md

 ![Example neuron 5](neuron5.gif) ![Example graph](synaptic_delay_graph.png)

-This repositiory contains the source code as well as the linkt to the example data to replicate all figures.
+This repositiory contains the source code as well as the links to the example data to replicate all [figures](publication/README.md).
 The Hana (high density microelectrode array recording analysis) pipeline is open source, see [licence](LICENCE.md).
 The example data consists of spike triggered averages and events that were extracted from the raw recordings.

 If you use this library in your research, please cite:

-> Bullmann T, et al. Network analysis of high-density microelectrode recordings (????) ????
+> Bullmann T, Radivojevic M, Huber S, Deligkaris K, Hierlemann A, Frey U (2017) Network analysis of high-density microelectrode recordings. _Submitted_

 ## How to use

 ### Source code

-Clone 'hdmea' from github and and change to the folder:
+Clone ```hdmea``` from GitHub and and change to the folder:

 ```bash
 git clone http://github.com/tbullmann/hdmea